why should we care about the system.collections.Queue collection

 Remember, the systems.collections.Queue is a type of collection that respects the first in, First out principle

-As you can see, “hi” is the first element to be returned when we called the DeQueue() method.
+In the example above, “hi” is the first element to be returned when we called the DeQueue() method.

 When we look again in our variable, we can see that the value hi is not more present anymore, but “how are” and “you” are still there.